zzzprojects/learn-orm/tutorials/vb-net/exception-handling.md

 End Sub
 ```

-Let's run the above code and now you will see the actual error when a character is parsed to an integer.
+Let's run the above code, and now you will see the actual error when a character is parsed to an integer.

 ```csharp
 The number is 6